Maltego’s master list of important OSINT resources is updated for 2022!

 Learning how to use open source intelligence for investigations is a never ending road.
 Luckily, there are many who have traveled the same way and shared their footsteps.

-Celebrating Cybersecurity Awareness Month, we started OSINT October as a campaign to help both beginners and advanced practitioners brush up their OSINT skills.
+Celebrating Cybersecurity Awareness Month in 2021, we started OSINT October as a campaign to help both beginners and advanced practitioners brush up their OSINT skills.
 Every day, we shared OSINT tips, tools, and learning resources on our Twitter and LinkedIn.

 We will share a few snippets of our OSINT learning material recommendations.
 If you want to receive the full list of over 100 websites, blogs, podcasts, YouTube channels, and books for not only OSINT, but also for cybersecurity, cybercrime, and trust & safety insights, download the master collection now!